Winter2024-NSCC-ECampus/personal-learning-project-DeagleM902/README.md

  - Hazards : Spike trap capable of damaging the player character.

 ## TopDownTest - Vampire Survivors inspired
 This project snippet includes top-down 2D movement, a timer, and an enemy spawning method.
 The level achieves an infinite scrolling effect through the use of a Parallax2D background node.
 The spawning of enemies is achieved through a "game manager" script which controls the timer display as well as the instantiation (add_child) of enemies with given parameters.
-The player has a projectile "wand" weapon and several passive items, these can all be upgraded through levels or a chest system.
+The player has a projectile "wand" weapon and empty slots for more weapons or for passive items.
+These can all be upgraded through levels or a chest system.

 ### Features
  - Weapons : Designed to allow for multiple weapon types.
 Includes a basic wand projectile, a circling book projectile, and a lightning bolt weapon.
 These weapons each have an upgraded "evolved" form when combined with a specific passive item.

  - Passive Items : Allows modification of player attributes (Health, Might, Recovery, etc.).

- - Random Items : If the player has item slots remaining, random items will appear until these slots have been filled.
+ - Random Items : If the player has item slots remaining, random items will appear in chests or on level up until these slots have been filled.

  - Enemies : Wave spawning of multiple enemy types.